FinTech-Technology/FinTech-Workshop-2024/index.md

 ## Scope

-The FInTech Technology workshop aims to bring together researchers, practitioners, and industry experts to discuss the latest advancements, challenges, and opportunities in the FinTech space.
+The FinTech Technology workshop aims to bring together researchers, practitioners, and industry experts to discuss the latest advancements, challenges, and opportunities in the FinTech space.
 The topics of interest to the workshop include but are not limited to:

 * Security and privacy in FinTech space
 * Artificial intelligence for FinTech operations